samuhmatos/easyappointments/docs/ldap.md

 After logging in, you will be able to manage the LDAP directory, add new LDAP entries and search the existing data.

-## Enabling Integration in Easy!Appointments
+## Enabling Integration in MarcaAgora

-After making sure that the local OpenLDAP server works, Easy!Appointments will be able to connect to it.
+After making sure that the local OpenLDAP server works, MarcaAgora will be able to connect to it.

 For this you will need to go to the Backend > Settings > Integrations > LDAP and enable the integration from there.

-This settings page also requires some configuration for Easy!Appointments to be able to connect to the server and pull the right information.
+This settings page also requires some configuration for MarcaAgora to be able to connect to the server and pull the right information.

 #### Host